andyblarblar/documentinator/README.md

 `doctor gen` - generates documents

-`doctor validate` - runs  linter on code to validate docs are correct
+`doctor verify` - runs  linter on code to validate docs are correct

+### Generating

+Doctor generates files by searching in a passed directory for config files.
+If -r is passed, it will also recurse.
+By default, doctor is compiled to run this search in parallel, increasing performance if a very large set of directories are used.

+Each node parsed from config files will have its own documentation emitted in the output directory.

+### Configuring

 Docs will be in nodename.doctor.toml files.
 Each toml can have n nodes, or each node can have its own file.

-Doctor is technically agnostic to document type for both input and output, although Im focusing on TOML and md for now.

 ### Example Toml file:
 ```toml